Freedom of Information (FOI)

 Request for help

-Service personnel and veterans harmed on duty are supported by the Ministry of Defence while serving and afterwards through their pension and compensation.
-The MOD publishes little about its decision making processes.
+Service personnel harmed on duty are supported by the Ministry of Defence while serving and afterwards through their pension and compensation.
+We want to ask you to help us learn more about how those serving our country are assisted.

+The MOD publishes little about its decision-making processes.
 Freedom of Information (FOI) requests are a key way to learn about the support provided.

 How to submit a FOI request (best process to make the reply publicly available to all)